 1. Unexplained Weight Loss

 If your gut microbiome is unhealthy, it can affect how well your body absorbs the nutrients it needs.
 The result is that you might lose weight without meaning to.
-Of course, there are other illnesses that can affect weight loss but you should always be concerned about this issue.
+Of course, other illnesses can affect weight loss but you should always be concerned about this issue.

 2. Chronic Fatigue

 Interestingly, fatigue caused by sleep disturbances has been linked to the gut as well.
-Serotonin, the hormone that controls mood and sleep, is produced in the gut so an unhealthy gut microbiome can affect this as well.
+Serotonin, the hormone that controls mood and sleep, is produced in the gut so an unhealthy gut microbiome can also affect this.

 3. Skin Issues